yuraMovsesyan/yuraMovsesyan/README.md

 ## About me
-My name is Yuri👋 I am a student and developer of games, websites, software and bots in C# and PHP.
+My name is Yury👋 I am a student and developer of games, websites, software and bots in C# and PHP.

 In addition, I study programming languages such as Rust, Python.